BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/cronDaemon_step_by_step.md

 ## 1. A minimal cron example (a working example)
 In this example we are only going to start cronDaemon.
-Since we are not going to provide cronHandler function the only task of cronDaemon would be to synchronise ESP32 serverâ€™s time with NTP server(s) once a day.
+Since we are not going to provide cronHandler function the only task of cronDaemon would be to synchronise ESP32 server’s time with NTP server(s) once a day.

 ```C++
 #include <WiFi.h>